simon-frankau/sphere-tracer/README.md

 # sphere-tracer - A simple ray-tracer

+![A chrome sphere on a checkboard, of course, with coloured soft shadow.](./examples/soft.png))

+	new file:   examples/dof.png
+	new file:   examples/fuzzy.png
+	new file:   examples/moblur.png
+	new file:   examples/soft.png

 Way back in, er, apparently 1999, I wrote a very simple ray-tracer.
 It traces spheres.
 Nothing but spheres.
 Shiny spheres.